37chandler/aam-feedback/README.md

 Here's an opportunity to give me feedback on the class sessions.
 Maybe do recorded classes and then discussion/work in class?
 What stood out to you as effective?
 What stood out as ineffective?

+## 3b.
+The Asychronous Experience

+2024 is the first time this class has been offered asynchronously.
+How was this for you?
+WHat would you do to improve the experience?
+How did you feel about some of the asynchronous modifications I made such as the discussion forums or allowing you to book office hours?

 ## 4. Assignments

-The assignments made up a lot of class.
-This year we had bootstrap chi and correlation split into two assignments.

-What else do you have for me?
+Assignments take up a lot of our time in this class.
+What do you have for me?
 Any assignments really good?
 Any pretty bad?
 How's the level of difficulty?

 ## 5. Contracts